 Logo Insights: Separating Fact from Fiction

-When working on the “Is it just a logo, right?” article, I found myself pondering about other myths and misconceptions about logos that still circulate in the world with impunity.
+When working on the “Is it just a logo, right?” article, I found myself pondering about other myths and misconceptions about logos that still circulate in the world unchallenged.
 So, if you don’t mind, I will tackle a few of them.

 Logo is Branding